PARC/ai-ethics/supporting_information/AI-Ethics-Guidelines-v2.md

 Format:

-# Topic
+## Topic

-## definition
+### definition

 Strategies to mitigate

-# Respect for persons
+## Respect for persons

 Respect for persons incorporates at least two ethical convictions:

 - first, that individuals should be treated as autonomous agents, and
 - second, that persons with diminished autonomy are entitled to protection.
 - The principle of respect for persons thus divides into two separate moral requirements: the requirement to acknowledge the autonomy and the requirement to protect those with diminished autonomy

-S*ource:* ***The National Commission 1979; The Belmont Report*
+*Source: The National Commission 1979; The Belmont Report*

-  **a.
-Autonomy**
+a.
+Autonomy

   - Autonomy means that people must be empowered to make decisions concerning their own actions and well-being.
   - [source: The Belmont Report]